Soviet democracy: In Germany and the Weimar Republic

 In October 1918, the constitution of the German Empire was reformed to give more powers to the elected parliament.
 On 29 October, rebellion broke out in Kiel among sailors.
-There, sailors, soldiers, and workers began electing workers' and soldiers' councils (Arbeiter und Soldatenräte) modeled after the soviets of the Russian Revolution.
+There, sailors, soldiers, and workers began electing workers' and soldiers' councils (Arbeiter- und Soldatenräte) modeled after the soviets of the Russian Revolution.
 The revolution spread throughout Germany, and participants seized military and civil powers in individual cities.

-At the time, the Socialist movement which represented mostly laborers was split among two major left-wing parties: the Independent Social Democratic Party of Germany (USPD), which called for immediate peace negotiations and favored a soviet-style command economy, and the Social Democratic Party of Germany (SPD) also known as "Majority" Social Democratic Party of Germany (MSPD), which supported the war effort and favoured a parliamentary system.
+At the time, the Socialist movement which represented mostly laborers was split among two major left-wing parties: the Independent Social Democratic Party of Germany (USPD), which called for immediate peace negotiations and favored a soviet-style planned economy, and the Social Democratic Party of Germany (SPD) also known as "Majority" Social Democratic Party of Germany (MSPD), which supported the war effort and favoured a parliamentary system.
 The rebellion caused great fear in the establishment and in the middle classes because of the revolutionary aspirations of the councils.
-It terrified the well off classes as the country was on the brink of a working class revolution.
+It terrified the well-off classes as the country was on the brink of a working class revolution.

 The Spartacus League, originally part of the USPD, split as a more radical group which advocated for violent proletarian revolution to establish communism.
 After the failed Spartacist Uprising, the Spartacist League became the Communist Party of Germany (KPD).
 The Communist Workers' Party of Germany (KAPD) split from the KPD as a distinct council communist tendency.
 Their main goal was an immediate abolition of bourgeois democracy and the constitution of a dictatorship of the proletariat through the seizure of power by the workers' councils.
 Communists in the KAPD formed the General Workers' Union of Germany (AAUD), who sought to form factory organizations as the basis of region wide workers' councils.

 In view of the mass support for more radical reforms among the workers' councils, a coalition government called "Council of the People's Deputies" (Rat der Volksbeauftragten) was established, consisting of three MSPD and three USPD members.
-Led by Ebert for the MSPD and Hugo Haase for the USPD it sought to act as a provisional cabinet of ministers.
+Led by Friedrich Ebert for the MSPD and Hugo Haase for the USPD it sought to act as a provisional cabinet of ministers.
 But the power question was unanswered.
-Although the new government was confirmed by the Berlin worker and soldier council, it was opposed by the Spartacist League.
+Although the new government was confirmed by the Berlin worker and soldier council, it was opposed by the Spartacus League.
 Ebert called for a "National Congress of Councils" (Reichsrätekongress), which took place from 16 to 20 December 1918, and in which the MSPD had the majority.
 Thus, Ebert was able to institute elections for a provisional National Assembly that would be given the task of writing a democratic constitution for parliamentary government, marginalizing the movement that called for a socialist republic.